 The amniotic fluid also adds to the “embryo” confusion.
 Amniotic fluid is the fluid that surrounds a fetus within a woman’s amniotic sac during pregnancy.
 It acts as a cushion for the fetus and an exchange liquid for nutrients and water.
 During childbirth this fluid, or “waters”, is generally discarded as waste along with the placenta and umbilical cord.

-The success rate is decent at 85% but that statistic will fluctuate up or down depending on what products and processes are used, and the health of the patient.
-Keep in mind this statistic also doesn’t clarify if it is based on amount of tissue regeneration, pain relief, range of motion or renewed use of damaged tissue.
+The success rate is decent, but will fluctuate up or down depending on what products and processes are used, and the health of the patient.
+Keep in mind statistics lumped together don’t clarify if it is based on amount of tissue regeneration, pain relief, range of motion, or renewed use of damaged tissue.

 Good, better, best.

-Blood, bone, amniotic, and umbilical cord are all termed multi-potent.
+Blood, bone or fat, amniotic, and umbilical cord are all termed multi-potent.
 Splitting these categories up even further – if it comes from you (bone, blood, fat) it is called autologous.
 If it comes from another like amnion or umbilical cord it is termed homologous.

 Using your own cells may give you good results, mixing it with amniotic cells may give you better results, but what will give you the best results?
 In our research we found stem cell “products” are much like other supplement products we investigate and educate about all of the time.
 Quality, purity, and efficacy, as well as knowing the exact source of the raw materials, are the determining factors of defining high quality in both of these industries.